joshdoman/peerfed/doc/build-osx.md

 #### Wallet Dependencies

-It is not necessary to build wallet functionality to run `bitcoind` or  `bitcoin-qt`.
+It is not necessary to build wallet functionality to run `bitcoind` or  `peerfed-qt`.

 ###### Descriptor Wallet Support